-The Department of English is made up of 35 full-time faculty, including noted scholars in all periods of English literature, as well as specialists in contemporary theories of literature, film, drama and theatre, and culture.
+The Department of English is made up of 37 full-time faculty, including noted scholars in all periods of English-language literature, as well as specialists in contemporary theories of literature, film, drama and theatre, and culture.
 Full-time faculty in the department are available as instructors and supervisors at both levels of graduate study: the MA and PhD.
 Their activity as researchers complements their commitment to the training of young scholars, not only by its immediate relevance to their teaching but by students' frequent involvement as research assistants in faculty projects.

 The graduate students of the English Department maintain the English Graduate Students' Association (EGSA) as a forum for representation of their concerns to the department and as an information exchange and social network for students.
 EGSA representatives make their experience in the graduate program available to new students upon their arrival in Montreal.

 Each year the English Department hosts a Visiting Speakers series.
 The McGill Institute for the Study of Canada runs a similar series.
-Various student theatre groups perform regularly during the school year.
+Various student theatre groups perform frequently during the school year.
 The Drama and Theatre Program of the English Department mounts two major productions at Moyse Hall, the historic auditorium in the Arts Building.

 These McGill resources are complemented by the library and special collections of l'Université de Montreal, l'Université du Québec a Montréal, and Concordia University, accessible to McGill students through a special library exchange.
 The Bibliothèque Nationale du Québec is situated not far from the McGill campus and houses extensive collections, including materials relevant to Quebec Studies.
 In addition, Montreal is the site of the National Theatre School, whose productions appear in the recently restored Monument National, and of the Cinemathèque Québecoise, whose screenings and archives are invaluable for scholars involved in film and cultural studies.